MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## June

+### 29 -

+### 28 -

+### 27 -

+### 26 -

+### 25 -

+### 24 - BMI Calculator
+Given a weight in pounds and a height in inches, return the BMI (Body Mass Index) rounded to one decimal place.

+To get BMI: divide the weight by the height squared, then multiply the result by 703.

+### 23 - 1337 Speak
+Given a lowercase string, return it translated into leet speak by replacing the letters below with their leet substitutions:

+Letter	Leet
+a	4
+e	3
+g	9
+i	1
+l	1
+o	0
+s	5
+t	7
+Characters with no substitution are left unchanged.

+### 22 - Summer Solstice
+Today is the summer solstice, the longest day of the year in the Northern Hemisphere and the shortest in the Southern.
+Given a latitude, return a string representing daytime and nighttime hours.

+The latitude will be between 90 (north pole) and -90 (south pole), inclusive The number of daytime hours = 12 + (latitude / 90) * 12
+Round the daytime hours to the nearest even number

+Return a 24-character string using "☀️" for daytime hours and "🌑" for nighttime hours, where:
+- Each character represents one hour, starting at midnight (hour 0)
+- Sunrise and sunset fall symmetrically around noon For example, a latitude of 0 (the equator) has 12 hours of daylight, so sunrise is at 6:00 AM and sunset is at 6:00 PM.
+Return: "🌑🌑🌑🌑🌑🌑☀️☀️☀️☀️☀️☀️☀️☀️☀️☀️☀️☀️🌑🌑🌑🌑🌑🌑".

+### 21 - Prime Factorization
+Given an integer greater than 1, return its prime factorization as an array of numbers in ascending order.

+A prime factorization is the set of prime numbers that multiply together to produce the given integer.
+Each number has exactly one set.
+For example, the prime factorization of 20 is [2, 2, 5] because 2 * 2 * 5 = 20.

+If the given integer is itself prime, return it in a single-element array.

+### 20 - Rental Cost
+Given a rental timestamp, a return timestamp, and a rental tier, return the total cost of the rental including any late fees.

+Given timestamps are UTC ISO strings, for example: "2026-06-18T18:30:00Z".
+The rental tier is the number of days before the rental is due back: 1, 3, or 7.
+Rentals are due back by 12:00 PM UTC or earlier on the last day of the rental period.
+For example, a 1-day rental checked out at any time on March 15 is due back by 12:00 PM UTC on March 16.
+Each day past the due date and time incurs a late fee.

+Pricing is as follows:
+Tier	Base cost	Late fee per day
+1 day	$4.99	$3.99
+3 days	$3.99	$2.99
+7 days	$2.99	$0.99
+Return the total cost rounded to two decimal places in the format "$D.CC".

+### 19 - Streaming Cost
+Given an array representing movies in the cart of your streaming service, and a string for your subscription tier, return the total cost of the movies.

+Each item in the cart is an object with a "format" ("HD" or "4K") and a "type" ("rent" or "buy").
+Their costs are:
+"rent"	"buy"
+"HD"	$3.99	$12.99
+"4K"	$5.99	$19.99

+Apply the following subscription tier discounts:
+"none": full price
+"basic": 10% off
+"premium": 25% off

+Return the total cost rounded to two decimal places in the format "$D.CC".

 ### 18 - Streaming Cost
 Given an array representing movies in the cart of your streaming service, and a string for your subscription tier, return the total cost of the movies.